Raycurve/Raycurve/README.md

 - 💬 Ask me about MongoDB, Express, React.js, Node.js (MERN), Blender
 - 📫 How to reach me: shantanu.sk05@gmail.com
 - ⚡ Fun fact: You can send me a cat picture and I'll consider you as a friend🐱
-- ⚡ another Fun fact: Im a weeb too🐱‍👤
+- ⚡ Another Fun fact: Im a weeb too🐱‍👤